Enjoy the 4th: Don’t Let a Migraine Rain on Your Parade

 Avoid alcohol: Heat, crowds, and other triggers are bad enough, so don’t add alcohol to the mix as it can make you much more sensitive to all of it.
 Stick with water, fruit juice, coffee, or if available, beverages sweetened with stevia or erythritol.

 Tamp down lights and sound: Take along ear protection if you are triggered by loud noises.
-You can buy the little foam earplugs at Ace Hardware for under $1.
+You can buy the little foam earplugs at most stores.
 Consider wearing sunglasses when you watch the fireworks as bright, strobing or blinking lights can be a major migraine trigger.

 Hopefully, these hints will make your day a true celebration instead of just a headache in the making.
-Be safe, and enjoy!
+Be safe, enjoy and may you stay independent of migraines on Independence Day.